DeperiasKerre/deperiaskerre.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Researcher at the Montefiore Institute of Electrical Engineering and Computer Science, University of Liège, Belgium, where I contribute to the Context-Aware Data Integration project.
-I am also a Lecturer at the School of Computing and Engineering Sciences, Strathmore University, Kenya.
-My research focuses on artificial intelligence, knowledge representation, information extraction, information retrieval, semantic technologies, metadata quality, and data integration.
+I am a researcher in artificial intelligence and semantic data management, with a particular focus on metadata quality, information retrieval, knowledge representation, and data integration.
+I am currently a Postdoctoral Researcher at the Montefiore Institute of Electrical Engineering and Computer Science, University of Liège, Belgium, where I contribute to the Context-Aware Data Integration project.
+I also serve as a Lecturer at the School of Computing and Engineering Sciences, Strathmore University, Kenya.

 I hold a BSc in Mathematics and Computer Science (First Class Honours) from Kirinyaga University, an MSc in Information Technology (Artificial Intelligence and Data Analytics) from Strathmore University, and a PhD in Computer Science from the University of Montpellier, France.
-My doctoral research explored the development of novel information extraction and semantic data integration techniques for knowledge representation and data mining in the quantum cascade laser domain.
+My doctoral research focused on developing information extraction and semantic data integration techniques for knowledge representation and scientific data mining, with applications in the quantum cascade laser domain.

-My current research investigates methods for improving data discoverability, interoperability, and reuse through semantic enrichment, metadata quality assessment, and context-aware data integration.
-More recently, I have been exploring semantic keyword quality, metadata-driven dataset discovery, and the relationship between metadata quality and retrieval performance in data-intensive environments.
+My long-term research goal is to improve the discoverability, interoperability, and reuse of data through semantic technologies, metadata quality assessment, and intelligent information retrieval methods.
+I am particularly interested in understanding how metadata quality influences data discovery and in developing techniques that enable more effective access to data in heterogeneous environments.

 ## Research Interests

 * Artificial Intelligence
-* Knowledge Representation
+* Knowledge Representation and Semantic Technologies
 * Information Extraction and Information Retrieval
-* Metadata Quality Assessment
+* Metadata Quality and Data Discovery
-* Data Integration and Dataset Discovery
+* Data Integration and Interoperability
-* Semantic Technologies
-* FAIR Data Principles
+* FAIR Data and Open Data Ecosystems
-* Machine Learning
+* Machine Learning for Data Management

 ## Current Research

 My current work focuses on context-aware data integration and metadata-driven discovery systems.
-In particular, I investigate how metadata quality dimensions, influence dataset retrieval performance, discoverability, and interoperability.
-I am interested in developing methods and tools that support the creation of high-quality metadata and facilitate more effective access to data resources across heterogeneous information environments.
+In particular, I investigate how metadata quality dimensions influence dataset retrieval performance, discoverability, interoperability, and reuse.
+I am interested in developing methods, metrics, and tools that support the creation of high-quality metadata and facilitate effective access to data resources across heterogeneous information environments.